Skip to main content Skip to search

 Presented by: Benjamin Cohen — M.S. in Data Analytics and Visualization

 Abstract: Traditionally, audio classification has been studied by manually selecting features from spectrograms.
 In the past few years, however, a lot of interest has been raised about how deep learning can make this process easier.
-This project applies deep learning methods to speech emotion recognition (the ability to discern a person’s emotions solely from their tone of voice).
-To do this, we gathered a base dataset of around 1400 audio clips, labeled as angry or not angry, augmented the dataset using a generative model, and then used transfer learning with a pre-trained Yamnet model to predict whether the clip was angry or not, ultimately achieving accuracy of greater than 90 percent.
-This work is important because it shows that deep learning approaches work very well with audio data and that not much data is needed as it is possible to augment datasets.
+This project applies deep-learning methods to speech-emotion recognition (the ability to discern a person’s emotions solely from their tone of voice).
+To do this, we gathered a base dataset of around 1,400 audio clips, labeled as angry or not angry, augmented the dataset using a generative model and then used transfer learning with a pre-trained Yamnet model to predict whether the clip was angry or not, ultimately achieving accuracy of greater than 90 percent.
+This work is important because it shows that deep-learning approaches work very well with audio data and that not much data is needed because it's possible to augment datasets.

 Strategies for Developing and Commercializing New Cancer Treatment